Pi4J/pi4j.github.io/content/documentation/providers/_index.md

 inputs at the same time.

 As of Pi4J 2.5 multiple providers for the same I/O type is no longer supported.
 During the Context initialization it will ensure only a single provider for an I/O type is loaded.
+In addition the Mock Providers are not loaded unless expressly requested when creating the Context.
+[See Create Context](../create-context.md)

 Current supported providers: